bdelbosc/nest/training-nuxeo-bulk/README.md

-# Training nuxeo-stream Bulk Action
+# Bulk Action and the Bulk Service

 ## Build the bundle